How do I audition?

 After completing the audition you are eligible for membership.
 The one-time initial dues for both Sweet Adelines International and Rocky Mountain Region 8 (our region) will be $230.

 Don't let finances keep you from joining!
 We work with our singers and, if needed, have developed payment programs to reduce the impact of this lump sum amount.

 After the initial lump sum dues, International and Regional dues are escrowed each month for the following year and are included in the monthly dues of around $43.
 The remainder that is not escrowed for International and Regional dues goes back to the chorus to pay for rehearsal space rental, chorus costumes, music purchases, coaching, the music director's stipend and other fixed expenses.

 If you are 25 years old or younger International and Regional dues are reduced.

 Talk to our Administrative Director for more details on any aspect of the financial commitment.

 Do I have to be an experienced singer?

-Not necessarily.
 You need to be able to learn your notes accurately, hold pitch and sing your part independently (probably much like you did in high school or college choir).

-If you are an experienced singer you'll find a cappella singing as challenging as any other genre - maybe even more so!
+Our music director is an experienced voice teacher and vocal coach.
+Vocal instruction is an integral part of each rehearsal.
+The longer you sing with us, the more your voice will strengthen.
+If you are an experienced singer you'll find a cappella singing a unique challenge.
 Certainly, singing a cappella can help develop your "musical ear" in a way that will make you a better singer and musician for any other vocal genre.

 Do I have to be able to read music?